pcustic/password-reset-example-app/README.md

 ### Requirements
-I have used Python 3.11.5 while I was writing this app, however it should work on lower versions too (you will only maybe have issues in regard to typing with lower versions of Python).
+I have used Python 3.11.5 while I was writing this app, however it should work on few lower versions too (you will only maybe have issues in regard to typing with lower versions of Python).

 Other requirements are listed in `requirements.txt` file.